bartcheers/sesh/readme.md

 The session IDs are opaque tokens containing no sensitive information and are used solely for scoping the cache.
 They do not expose any user data.
-However, to comply with European cookie laws, Sesh can be configured to use sessionStorage as a fallback when cookies are disabled, and you can implement consent mechanisms if necessary.
+However, to comply with European cookie laws, Sesh can bypass `unstable_cache` as a fallback when cookies are disabled, and you can implement consent mechanisms if necessary.

 5. What happens when Next.js releases official support for caching in server components?

-We are committed to keeping Sesh up-to-date with the latest Next.js developments.
-When a stable caching API becomes available, we plan to update Sesh to leverage it or provide migration paths for users.
+I am committed to keeping Sesh up-to-date with the latest Next.js developments.
+When a stable caching API becomes available, i plan to update Sesh to leverage it or provide migration paths for users.

 6. Does Sesh add unnecessary complexity to my project?